pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Interactively select a persistent WBEM connection for use.

       Selects a connection from the persistently stored set of named connections if NAME exists in the store.
 The NAME argument is optional.
-If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.
+If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.

       Select state is not persistent.

       Examples:

-         connection select <name>    # select the defined <name>
+         connection select myconn    # select the connection named 'myconn'

          connection select           # presents select list to pick connection